Overview Back to top

 Checkbox, default on.
 When checked, allocations contribute to scheduled hours and (with grouping) to per-grouping rows.
 Uncheck to see only work scheduled via Jira issues, ignoring all allocation bookings.

 Important: This report uses remaining estimate mode.
-Only hours remaining on in-progress or to-do issues are counted.
-Completed issues contribute zero hours.
-If an issue has no remaining estimate set in Jira, it is excluded from the calculation.
+Only hours remaining issues are counted.

 Project Resources Back to top